-The complaints procedure follows a three-stage process:
+The concerns/complaints procedure follows a three-stage process:

-- Informal which will usually come in the form of a meeting between a representative of the trust or individual academy and the complainant. - Formal where the complaint is put in writing to the school/trust. - Panel hearing where the panel includes at least three people who were not directly involved in the matters detailed in the complaint and one person who is independent of the management and running of the trust.
+- Informal which will usually come in the form of a meeting between a representative of the trust or individual academy and the complainant. - Formal where the complaint is put in writing to the school/trust. - Panel hearing where the panel includes at least three people who were not directly involved in the matters detailed in the complaint.

-At each stage, complainants will be informed of their options for escalation if they are unsatisfied with the outcome of their complaint.
+At each stage, complainants will be informed of their options for escalation if they are unsatisfied with the outcome of their concern or complaint.
 The appropriate person will communicate the details of the next stage of the process when delivering the outcome of the current stage, where applicable.